Robert Mnuchin: Career

 After graduating from Yale, Mnuchin served in the U.S. Army for two years as a private.
 He subsequently joined Goldman Sachs in 1957, staying there for 33 years.
 Mnuchin was named a general partner in 1967, headed the trading-and-arbitrage division in 1976, and joined the management committee in 1980.
 He, along with his co-worker at Goldman, Gus Levy, developed Goldman's block-trading business and ran the firm's equities division until his retirement in 1990 to pursue his interest in art.
 In his final year before retirement, he earned a reported $8.7 million salary.

 In 1992, Mnuchin opened his gallery, C & M Arts, with James Corcoran, a Los Angeles-based dealer.
 Mnuchin became particularly known for his exhibitions of the work of Dutch-American abstract artist Willem de Kooning, including a 50-year retrospective.
 Among other shows, the gallery hosted an exhibition of Jeff Koons's work that, according to Koons's biographer, helped restore the sculptor to prominence after a previous failed show.
-His gallery has also exhibited work by Andy Warhol, Donald Judd, Frank Stella, John Chamberlain, Alexander Calder, Philip Guston, Damien Hirst, Julian Schnabel, David Hammons, Sam Gilliam, and Ed Clark.
+His gallery has also exhibited work by Andy Warhol, Donald Judd, Frank Stella, John Chamberlain, Alexander Calder, Philip Guston, Damien Hirst, Julian Schnabel, David Hammons, Sam Gilliam, Ed Clark, Lynn Drexler, Joan Mitchell, Lynda Benglis, and Mary Lovelace O’Neal.

 In 2005, the name of gallery was changed to L&M Arts when Mnuchin entered into partnership with Dominique Lévy; she left in 2013 to open her own gallery nearby.
 After Levy's departure, dealer Sukanya Rajaratnam was promoted to a partner at the again-renamed Mnuchin Gallery, remaining in the position until 2023.
+In February 2026, the Gallery announced it would close at the end of the month following Mnuchin's passing.

-In 2019, Mnuchin set a new record for the highest amount paid for an artwork by a living artist when he bid $80 million ($91.1 million after fees) in a Christie’s auction for Rabbit, a 1986 stainless steel sculpture by Jeff Koons, on behalf of an anonymous client later revealed to be hedge-fund manager Steve Cohen.
+In 2019, Mnuchin set a new record for the highest amount paid for an artwork by a living artist when he bid $80 million ($91.1 million after fees) in a Christie's auction for Rabbit, a 1986 stainless steel sculpture by Jeff Koons, on behalf of an anonymous client later revealed to be hedge-fund manager Steve Cohen.

-Mnuchin's personal collection includes work by De Kooning, Jackson Pollock, and Mark Rothko.
+Mnuchin's personal collection included work by De Kooning, Jackson Pollock, and Mark Rothko.